B0x182/GACCgame/README.md

 ## Desktop

-On desktop environments the game can be played with the cursor keys; up, left and right
+On desktop environments the game can be played with the cursor keys; up, left and right.
+Jump is also possible with SPACE key.

 <img src="assets/images/action_keys.jpg" alt="skull" width="200" height="200">